guariglia/HDA/readme.md

 ## Key Files 📂

-The following data files are used in this analysis, but are not included in this repo:
+The following data files are used in this analysis:
   | File name           			| Description                           	|
   |---------------------			|---------------------------------------	|
   | 000_timestamps_original.csv 		| The original conversation timestamps dataset 	|